When and Where You Feel Foot Pain During Walking Is Key for Diagnosis

 You have four functional rockers (Perry 2010):

-To help with your diagnosis, we need to know which rocker is painful and where you feel the pain.
+To help diagnose foot pain while walking, we determine which rocker is painful and where it occurs.

 If the pain is constant, this will not help and the exam will be critical.